Auna

 Auna is an integrated healthcare provider with operations in Peru and Colombia.
-It counts with over 7,500 collaborators in its network.
+It has over 7,500 collaborators in its network.

-Auna was absorbed in 2005 by the operator ONO.

-Operations in Peru
+Peru

 In Peru, it operates several private hospitals, clinics, and wellness centers.
 This network includes Clinica Delgado, one of Peru’s largest private hospitals, with a focus on high-complexity procedures, emergency care, gynecology and maternity.

 Auna also operates Oncosalud, a prepaid plan covering oncological prevention and treatment, with over 1 million affiliates.

-Operations in Colombia
+Colombia

 In Colombia, it owns Grupo Las Americas, a conglomerate operating a leading high-complexity hospital in Medellin, Clinica Las Americas.

 It also operates a large oncology institute, Instituto de Cancerología, and Clínica Portoazul, a premium high-complexity hospital in Barranquilla, the country’s 4th largest market.